 Image courtesy of: Matthew Whalen

 The far north of Canada.
 The wild.
-The northern territories offer remote landscape encompassing forest, mountains, arctic tundra and the islands in the Canadian Arctic Archipelago.
-The Territories are home to the largest island in Canada, Baffin Island, which is the fifth largest island in the world.
+The northern territories offer remote landscapes encompassing forests, mountains, arctic tundra, and the islands in the Canadian Arctic Archipelago.
+The Territories are home to the largest island in Canada, Baffin Island, which is the fifth-largest island in the world.
 I the highest peak in Canada, second highest in North American, Mt Logan (5,959 m).
-If the Northern Lights are must see on your list, Baffin Island is the place to go.
-The Territories are also know for its indigenous Inuit people’s carvings, artwork and handmade clothing.
+If the Northern Lights are must-see on your list, Baffin Island is the place to go.
+The Territories are also known for its indigenous Inuit people’s carvings, artwork and handmade clothing.

 BC is Canada’s home of the mountains.
-From the Coast Mountains to the Rockies and everywhere in between, BC is home to some of the best skiing, snowboarding, mountain biking and hiking.
+From the Coast Mountains to the Rockies and everywhere in between, BC is home to some of the best skiing, snowboarding, mountain biking, and hiking.
 Along the coast is the Pacific Ocean where places like Tofino boast amazing surfing and water sports.
-The inland lakes and rivers provide endless fishing, kayaking, stand-up paddle boarding and any other outdoor sport.
-BC is the place to be to be outdoors in the wild, surrounded by astonishing mountains.
+The inland lakes and rivers provide endless fishing, kayaking, stand-up paddleboarding, and any other outdoor sport.
+BC is the place to be outdoors in the wild, surrounded by astonishing mountains.
 So start off your journey in Vancouver and travel to Calgary, or head North from Vancouver to Whitehorse.